Lee Trevino: Professional career

 After Trevino was discharged from the Marines, he went to work as a club professional in El Paso, Texas.
 He made extra money by gambling for stakes in head-to-head matches.
 He qualified for the U.S. Open in 1966, made the cut, and tied for 54th, earning $600.
 He qualified again in 1967 and shot 283 (+3), eight shots behind champion Jack Nicklaus, and only four behind runner-up Arnold Palmer.
 Trevino earned $6,000 for finishing fifth, which earned him Tour privileges for the rest of the 1967 season.
 He won $26,472 as a rookie, 45th on the PGA Tour money list, and was named Rookie of the Year by Golf Digest.
 The fifth-place finish at the U.S. Open also earned him an exemption into the following year's event.

 In 1968, his second year on the circuit, Trevino won the U.S. Open at Oak Hill Country Club, in Rochester, New York, four strokes ahead of runner-up Nicklaus, the defending champion.
+His rounds of 69-68-69-69 was the first time 70 was broken in all 4 rounds of a U.S. Open.
 During his career, Trevino won 29 times on the PGA Tour, including six majors.
 He was at his best in the early 1970s, when he was Jack Nicklaus's chief rival.
 He won the money list title in 1970, and had six wins in 1971 and four wins in 1972.

 Trevino had a remarkable string of victories during a 20-day span in the summer of 1971.
 He defeated Nicklaus in an 18-hole playoff to win the 1971 U.S. Open.
 Two weeks later, he won the Canadian Open (the first of three), and the following week won The Open Championship (British Open), becoming the first player to win those three titles in the same year.
 Trevino was awarded the Hickok Belt as the top professional athlete of 1971.
 He also won Sports Illustrated magazine's "Sportsman of the Year" and was named ABC's Wide World of Sports Athlete of the Year.